Bonfire/Scraffle/README.md

   - Extend to Windows and OSX
   - New raffle monitoring after all current raffles have been entered
   - Raffle item value checking
+  - Make sure raffles are actually entered before continuing (for slower connections)

 ## Issues
   - Please report any issues through the repository's issue tracker

+## Notes
+  - You may get banned for using programs like this
+  - You may get hit with a Google reCaptcha.
+If you do, stop the program, fill it out, and restart the program.